MYTAditya/LahiriISOFlasher/README.md

 - **ISO Validation**: Checks for valid ISO format and bootability
 - **Confirmation Dialog**: Confirms all settings before flashing
 - **Progress Monitoring**: Shows real-time progress and status

-## Technical Details

-- Built with Python and CustomTkinter for modern UI
-- Uses Windows API for drive detection and management
-- Supports multiple flashing methods for maximum compatibility
-- Implements proper error handling and user feedback

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Disclaimer